yacademy/yacademy.github.io/fellowship-program.md

 ### How long is the program?

-1 month, covering 2-4 codebases.
+5 weeks, covering 2-4 codebases.

 ### What is a typical week in the fellowship program?